How To: Paint Wood Paneling

 – Paint for interiors

-1. Wash the walls with diluted TSP.
+STEP 1: Wash the walls with diluted TSP.

 Any dust, dirt, or oily fingerprints can prevent the paint from sticking well to the wood paneling, so start by thoroughly washing the wood-paneled walls with a solution of trisodium phosphate (TSP) and water.
 Before you even pick up a sponge to begin using this toxic cleaner, put on protective gear—full-sleeve clothing, rubber gloves, glasses, and a respiratory mask—and open windows in the room to adequately ventilate.
 Then, dilute TSP in a bucket of water and wipe down the wood paneling with a sponge dampened in the solution.

-2. Lightly sand the wood paneling.
+STEP 2: Lightly sand the wood paneling.